 4. Bratislava, Slovakia

-Another city visited on a road trip with friends.
+Another city visited on a road trip to Central Europe with friends.
 I liked the peacefulness of this little town, the castle up on the hill, the colored houses.
 It’s really worth it to have a stroll if you have a few hours to spare.

 5. Innsbruck, Austria

-Have recently visited this city well known for 2 things: skiing and Swarovski crystals.
+I have recently visited this city well known for 2 things: skiing and Swarovski crystals.
 But that is not all to it.
-I actually had a lovely Saturday strolling on the streets of this small coquette city, placed in the middle of the Alps.
+I actually had a lovely Saturday strolling on the colorful streets of this small coquette city, placed in the middle of the Alps.

 6. Trieste, Italy